When to Classify a Worker as an Independent Contractor

 consultants shaking hands

-Key Points
+Key points

-To remain compliant and minimize the risk of misclassification, it’s important to have a general awareness of the differences between independent contractors and employees.
+• To remain compliant and minimize the risk of misclassification, it’s important to have a general awareness of the differences between independent contractors and employees.

-Engage independent contractors for defined projects and hire an employee for ongoing business needs.
+• Engage independent contractors for defined projects and hire an employee for ongoing business needs.

-Consider independent contractors when you need specialized skills and hire an employee to conduct routine work for your business.
+• Consider independent contractors when you need specialized skills and hire an employee to conduct routine work for your business.

-Today’s workforce includes full-time employees, temporary workers to fill seasonal or short-term needs, and contingent workers such as freelancers, independent contractors, or consultants.
+Worker classification is an important topic for modern enterprises that have a blended workforce, which may include full-time employees, temporary workers to fill seasonal or short-term needs, and contingent workers such as freelancers, independent contractors, or consultants.

 Businesses benefit from this diversity of workers.
-Workforce diversity gives companies have more workforce flexibility, access to specialized skills on-demand, and the ability to form ready-made teams when a project need arises.
+Workforce diversity gives companies more workforce flexibility, access to specialized skills on-demand, and the ability to form ready-made teams when a project need arises.
 However, it is important that employers correctly classify their workers to comply with local, state, and federal laws.

 What is the Difference Between an Independent Contractor and an Employee?

-Independent contractor: A legal term for workers who are not considered to be full-time employees under the law.
-Independent contractors may refer to themselves as freelancers, consultants, self-employed professionals, side-giggers, etc. The big difference between independent contractors and your typical W-2 employee is that independent contractors are their own business entity.
+“Independent contractor” is a legal term for workers who are not considered to be full-time employees under the law.
+Independent contractors may refer to themselves as freelancers, consultants, self-employed professionals, side-giggers, etc. The big difference between independent contractors and your typical W-2 employee is that independent contractors are their own business entities.
 They pay their own taxes, provide their own benefits, and submit invoices for work completed.

 Independent contractors provide specialized knowledge or skills to a client project or task.
 They are responsible for how, when, and where they complete the work outlined in their contract.
-An employee, on the other hand, is typically guided by a manager, and receives some level of training for their job.
+An employee, on the other hand, is typically guided by a manager and receives some level of training for their job.

 There are many different laws, tests, and guidance documents that govern whether a worker should be classified as an employee or an independent contractor.
 These nuances can quickly become confusing, and sometimes even contradictory, for businesses.